subdee/MMM-PlexSlideshow/README.md

 ## Dependencies / Requirements

-This module requires no special dependencies.
-The only requirement is that the image directories you path to are fixed paths accessible to the Magic Mirror instance.
+This module requires that you have an accessable PLEX media server where your photos are stored, and that you have marked some of these photoes as favourites (The Heart icon).

 ## Operation